The Androids of Tara: Production

+The story was loosely based on the novel The Prisoner of Zenda, having been commissioned under the working title "The Androids of Zenda."
+While overt references to the novel were dropped from the story during production, the novel's basic plot remained.

 Mary Tamm designed Romana's distinctive purple outfit after the originally planned costume proved unsuitable.
 Although Tamm was a skilled horse-rider, she refused to do the horse-riding sequence herself because she could not wear a helmet and felt that the potential of an accident was too great.
 Location work was performed at Leeds Castle, Kent.

 In the opening credits, the episode number appears before the writer's name, contrary to the order in most Doctor Who stories.

 Cast notes

 Mary Tamm plays four roles in this story: Romana, Princess Strella and their android doubles.

 Peter Jeffrey previously played the colony pilot in The Macra Terror (1967).
 Declan Mulholland previously played Clark in The Sea Devils (1972).
 This is Cyril Shaps's fourth and final appearance in Doctor Who, the others being The Tomb of the Cybermen (1967), The Ambassadors of Death (1970) and Planet of the Spiders (1974).
 It is his only appearance in which his character is not killed.
 Simon Lack had previously appeared as Professor Kettering in The Mind of Evil (1971).